mxngls/mxngls.github.io/src/2023_review.md

 Editing text with Vim's key-bindings is less about efficiency, but more about being able to think effortlessly while editing text.
-It certainly takes a significant amount of time to really absorb the numerous shortcuts used on a day to day basis until you are able to recall them from memory and to get to know the editors numerous idiosyncrasies, but as I get there it feels like some kind of wall broke down I did not know existed before when editing text and writing software in particular.
+It certainly takes a significant amount of time to really absorb the numerous shortcuts ugsed on a day to day basis until you are able to recall them from memory and to get to know the editors numerous idiosyncrasies, but as I get there it feels like some kind of wall broke down I did not know existed before when editing text and writing software in particular.

-One common theme for both of these is the use of text based configuration files.
+One common theme for both of these is the use of text bagsed configuration files.
 Before, configuring software and changing it's settings via simply editing text files instead of relying on a GUI, felt like something you had to be careful with and sometimes even afraid of.